Bennie K: Formation

 During the summer of 1999, Yuki and Cico had a chance encounter.
 Yuki was on a homestay in Los Angeles, and her residence was that of Cico’s aunt.
 While sharing the same quarters, the two became friends.
 Returning to Japan separately, they continued their musical endeavors.
 Not too long after, they had the opportunity to collaborate at a Christmas event, and decided afterward to unite and devote themselves to music.

 Name origins

 In the new year after deciding to work together, Yuki and Cico went to Kyōto (京都) and prayed for future success at the Fushimi Inari Taisha (伏見稲荷大社), a shrine famous for Inari, a god of business and harvest.
 On their way back, they came across the Gojō Bridge, recalling it as the site of a famous Japanese legend — the battle between Benkei (弁慶) and Ushiwakamaru (牛若丸).
 The powerful Japanese warrior monk Benkei is said to have posted himself at this bridge, fighting and winning consecutive duels with 999 passing swordsmen.
 His 1,000th duel was with Ushiwakamaru and did not end in Benkei’s favor.
-Benkei joined Ushiwakamaru as a retainer and they had many successful missions together.
-Yuki and Cico noticed similarities between the legendary duo and themselves — despite an age difference between the two of them, they both seemed to have their sights aimed high.
-The duo considered "Benkei and Ushiwakamaru" as a name for their act, but later felt it was too unoriginal to just use the names of other people.
-When Yuki began learning guitar, she started out with Ben E. King’s "Stand by Me."
-As this was the first song the duo ever sang together, they decided to combine Benkei with Ben E. King — and the name Bennie K was born.
-To Yuki and Cico, Benkei is a symbol of power; they feel that this name choice reflects their commitment to putting out music that expresses themselves as powerful women.
+Benkei joined Ushiwakamaru as a retainer.